Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 This example shows:
 * how to configure an API to require access tokens issued by Azure Active Directory
-* how to obtain access tokens for a confidential client (meaning an application that is able to handle secrets), as a background worker or daemon, without user interaction
+* how to obtain access tokens for a confidential client (meaning an application that is able to handle secrets), running as a background worker or daemon, without user interaction

 `server.py` contains the server definition that requires and validates access tokens.
 `client_using_secret.py` contains a client definition that, using [MSAL for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python), obtains access